brunocvelloso/NBADataProject/README.md

      --> I do not feel comfortable sharing the master dataset, even though it is all collected from public datasets.
 But if you want to replicate what I did in some manner, the code in "Master-NBA" should serve as a useful guide.
-The way it is structured is to take the (sometimes quite hefty) raw master data files and update it for any new games over time (I have e cron job that automatically updates it overnight).
+The way it is structured is to take the (sometimes quite hefty) raw master data files and update it for any new games over time (I have a cron job that automatically updates it overnight).
 But you can essentially just add a few lines of code to create this from scratch.
 All you need as input the game links data "NBA_ESPNgamelinks.RData" which is included in the repo

-#OTHER NOTES
+# OTHER NOTES
 - The .ipynb notebooks contain pretty detailed descriptions of what I am conceptually trying to do.
 You can look at whatever scripts I call in more detail if you want to have a better idea of what I actually coded.
 Any questions just ask!
 - Any typos or mistakes, feel free to send a pull request.